Pair of chairs

 English, circa 1870

-An undated design for this model, inscribed ‘front elevation of chair quarter real size Designed by E. Welby Pugin’, is preserved in the Public Record Office, Kew (BT/43/58, no. 245877) – illustrated in our Furniture and Works of Art (2006), no. 9.
+An undated record of this model, inscribed ‘front elevation of chair quarter real size Designed by E. Welby Pugin’, is preserved in the National Archive, Kew (BT/43/58, no. 245877) – illustrated in our Furniture and Works of Art (2006), no. 9.

-This chair belongs to a group of furniture designed by E.W.
-Pugin for the Granville Hotel, Ramsgate, the failure of which in 1873 led to him filing for bankruptcy.
+The present chair belongs to a group of furniture designed by E.W.
+Pugin for the Granville Hotel, Ramsgate, the failure of which in 1873 led to his filing for bankruptcy.

 By 1876, some of Pugin’s designs were available through the ambitious church furnishers Cox & Sons (see James Bettley, ‘An earnest desire to promote a right taste in ecclesiastical design; Cox & Sons and the rise and fall of the church furnishing companies’, The Decorative Arts Society Journal, 26, 2002, p.
 14).
 By 1880, E.W.
 Pugin’s furniture was also being manufactured by the London cabinet maker C & R Light.
-Variants of the present design are recorded; they invariably have four rather than five holes on each side, and small brass feet at the front.
+Less robust variants of the present design are recorded: they have four rather than five holes on each side, and small brass feet at the front.
 These too may have come from the Granville Hotel, but were also likely identical to the versions manufactured later by Cox & Sons and C & R Light.